 Reviewing each component of this paper is one technique I use to assess student learning and the effectiveness of my methods as the course progresses.
 I also use entrance and exit quizzes to note whether students have identified core materials and concepts from each class, whether the class structure I have designed supports student learning, and to seek new strategies when necessary.
 My methods have consistently earned positive student evaluations, which praise my enthusiasm for the course material, the inclusivity of the objects and texts I teach, and my ability to explain complex ideas simply.
 Students at San Francisco State University have also expressed appreciation for the comprehensive syllabus I provide that includes detailed information about what will be expected of them through the entire semester because it allows them to organize their study time around their work schedules and family obligations.

-I am currently developing a survey of American art after World War II that addresses works by artists like Isamu Noguchi, Norman Lewis, and Laura Aguilar through events in US social history—such as Japanese internment, the Civil Rights Movement, Women’s Liberation, Gay Liberation, and the contemporary Immigrant Rights Movement.
-I am also developing Transgender Art History, which will address transgender visuality and materiality in art history.
-My primary resources for this course will be my own dissertation research, as well as images and articles from the issue of the Journal of Visual Culture that I co-edited called “New Work in Transgender Art and Visual Culture Studies”.
-A second special topics course I am designing is Disability in Art: Before and into the Contemporary that asks how and to what end people with disabilities participate in Western art history.
-Works at the center of this course range from Francisco Goya’s Beggars Who Get about on Their Own in Bordeaux (1824–7) to portraits of President Franklin Delano Roosevelt (1921-1945), performances by Frank Moore (1946-2013), and sculptures by Judith Scott (1943-2005).
+I am currently crafting a seminar called Androgyny and Gender Transformation in Art.
+Among my primary resources for this course will be temporally and geographically broad scholarship from the nascent field of transgender art history, my own dissertation research, as well as materials from the issue of the Journal of Visual Culture dedicated to transgender art and visual studies that I co-edited.
+I am also designing a survey of American art after World War II that addresses works by artists like Isamu Noguchi, Norman Lewis, and Laura Aguilar through events in US social history—such as Japanese internment, the Civil Rights Movement, Women’s Liberation, Gay Liberation, and the contemporary Immigrant Rights Movement.
+A second special topics course I hope to develop is Disability in Art: Before and into the Contemporary that asks how and to what end people disability has shaped Western art history.
+Works at the center of this course range from Francisco Goya’s Beggars Who Get about on Their Own in Bordeaux (1824–7) to portraits of President Franklin Delano Roosevelt (1921-1945), performances by Frank Moore (1946-2013), and sculptures by Judith Scott (1943-2005) among others.